 - 4.2.4 The demand for hard rock and marine aggregate imports is likely to be driven, to some degree, by major mineral utilising businesses, which are located within West Berkshire, demanding such aggregates to be imported into the area to meet their specific market need for the end product i.e. asphalt.
-These specific market forces are likely to result in an inflated mineral need within West Berkshire above that needed for the level of consumption for the area i.e. for house building, general construction etc. The four yearly movement survey was due to be carried out to cover 2013, however due to funding issues it was not undertaken, and the intention is that it will be undertaken the future and cover 2014.
-The data from the next movement survey will be drawn upon in the next LAA (2015) to further assist the understanding of this matter. - 4.2.5 It is understood that the majority of the crushed hard rock imported into West Berkshire by rail originates from Somerset, and to a lesser degree, Gloucestershire.
-It is understood from the Somerset Local Aggregate Assessment (2013) that there are sufficient permitted reserves to maintain a 10 year landbank of hard rock reserves for over 41 years similarly it is understood from the Gloucestershire LAA (covering the period to the end of 2012) that there are sufficient permitted reserves to maintain a 10 year landbank of reserves to 2022.
-Therefore it is considered that there are no obvious reasons why these levels of imports will not continue.
-However, it should be noted that certain crushed rock sites within Gloucestershire are currently mothballed and others may run out of reserves and/or permissions expire in the next few years.
+These specific market forces are likely to result in an inflated mineral need within West Berkshire above that needed for the level of consumption for the area i.e. for house building, general construction etc. The four yearly movement survey is currently being undertaken and will cover 2014, however the data is not available yet.
+The data from this movement survey will be drawn upon in the next LAA (2016) to further assist the understanding of this matter. - 4.2.5 It is understood that the majority of the crushed hard rock imported into West Berkshire by rail originates from Somerset, and to a lesser degree, Gloucestershire.
+It is understood from the Somerset Local Aggregate Assessment (2014) that at the end of 2013 there were sufficient permitted reserves to maintain a 10 year landbank of hard rock reserves for over 40 years.
+Similarly it is understood from the Gloucestershire LAA that there are sufficient permitted hard rock reserves to maintain a 17.66 year landbank of reserves to 2030.
+Therefore it is considered that there are no obvious reasons why these levels of imports will not continue. - 4.2.6 However, it should be noted that certain crushed rock sites within Gloucestershire are currently mothballed and others may run out of reserves and/or permissions expire in the next few years.
 Therefore looking at landbank figures alone does not necessarily consider productive capacity.
-Furthermore Gloucestershire does anticipate a shortfall in crushed rock during the proposed revised Mineral Local plan period (2016-2030) and has recently consulted upon further site options for potential allocation in the emerging mineral local plan.
-As such, whilst current supply patterns may well continue in the near future, until the draft mineral local plan is adopted longer-term supply options from Gloucestershire cannot be guaranteed.
+Furthermore Gloucestershire does anticipate a shortfall in crushed rock during the proposed revised Mineral Local plan period.
+As such, whilst current supply patterns may well continue in the near future, it will not be until the new Minerals Local Plan for Gloucestershire (2017-2032) is adopted, that provision to support longer-term supplies can be reasonably be cited with a degree of confidence within the LAA, as a likely positive influence upon external supplies to the West Berkshire area.